 Have questions?
 Visit our FAQs or contact NSC.

 Car crashes are a leading cause of death for children.
-In 2016, 723 children under age 13 were killed in motor vehicle crashes, according to Injury Facts.
-That's about two children
+In 2017, 675 children under age 13 were killed in motor vehicle crashes, according to Injury Facts.

 Properly securing children in safety seats goes a long way in keeping them safer.
 The National Safety Council believes child restraint systems should go

 beyond state requirements, because too often state laws are no match for the laws of physics.